TreeNuBee/TreeNuBee.github.io/README.md

 Please contact [Dr. Joy Li](mailto:joy.li@ieee.org) if you are interested in collaboration.

-© Kennesaw State University.
+©Kennesaw State University.
 All rights reserved.